 An ethics probe eventually cleared Reilly of all the newspaper’s charges of wrong-doing, but that process took many months.
 In the meantime, the damage done by the newspaper’s phony scandal, combined with personal family issues, forced Reilly out of the race for re-election to his senate seat.
 The scandal also shattered any of Reilly’s hopes for running for Congress, thereby helping to clear the field for Neal.
 Naturally, that outcome also left Neal deeply indebted to the newspaper.
 Soon after Reilly announced his retirement, Mitch received a phone call from his friend State Representative Ken Lemanski urging him to jump into the race for Reilly’s seat.
 Two others had already announced, former State Rep. Sean Cahillaine and Mitch’s Council colleague, Francis Keough.
 Republican activist Brian Lees also entered the fray.

 Lemanski’s logic for why Ogulewicz should run was compelling.
 With Keough and Cahillaine splitting the Irish vote, Mitch could be expected to capitalize on the strong Polish vote in Ludlow, Chicopee and Indian Orchard.
-Since the district was heavily Democratic, the winner of the Democratic primary was considered to have little problem beating Brian Lees in November.
-(Actually, Lees was the ultimate winner, thanks in part to the terrible campaign run by the eventual Democrat nominee, Frankie Keough).
-The race was also tempting for Mitch because such openings did not occur often as state legislators typically serve for years, even decades.
-Therefore, an opportunity such as this to run for a wide open seat in that district might not come again for a very long time.
+Since the district was heavily Democratic, the winner of the Democratic primary was considered to have little problem beating Brian Lees in November (actually Lees was the upset winner).
+The race was also tempting for Mitch because such openings did not occur often, as state legislators typically serve for many years, even decades.
+Therefore, an opportunity such as this to run for a wide open seat in that district might not come again for a long time.

 Yet despite all the positives, Mitch ultimately decided against it.
 With young children still at home, the large amount of time he would have to spend in Boston would simply be too much of a hardship on his family.
 Reluctantly, Mitch decided not to compete for the seat and instead decided to continue his work on the City Council.
 In retrospect, that was probably not the best choice, since little did Mitch know that his Council career was soon to come to an unplanned end, as many of the same forces that had destroyed Martin Reilly were already beginning to focus their attention on him.